dpa99c/cordova-sqlite-porter/README.md

     <gap:plugin name="uk.co.workingedge.cordova.plugin.sqliteporter" source="npm" />

+## Plain CommonJS library
+In any supporting environment such as NodeJs or webpack-based project

+    $ npm install uk.co.workingedge.cordova.plugin.sqliteporter

 # Usage

-The plugin is exposed via the `cordova.plugins.sqlitePorter` object and provides the following functions:
+When used as a Cordova plugin, it is exposed via the `cordova.plugins.sqlitePorter` object.

+When used as a plain JavaScript library, simply require or import it:

+    const sqlitePorter = require('uk.co.workingedge.cordova.plugin.sqliteporter');

+or (ES6):

+    import sqlitePorter from 'uk.co.workingedge.cordova.plugin.sqliteporter';

+and then reference it as just `sqlitePorter` instead of `cordova.plugins.sqlitePorter`

+It provides the following functions:

 - [importSqlToDb()](#importsqltodb)
 - [exportDbToSql()](#exportdbtosql)